 What are the health risks of DSE?

-Incorrect use of DSE or inadequately designed work environments may increase the risk of physical and mental health issues to workers using display screen equipment.
+Incorrect use of DSE and inadequately designed work environments increases the risk of physical and mental health conditions such as:

 - Headaches.